Does Soccer have a Salary Cap?

 Around the world, different soccer leagues take different views on whether they wish to use a salary cap.

-The main aim of a salary cap is to restrict the amount of money that any team in that league can spend on the salaries of their players.
+The main aim of a salary cap is to restrict the amount of money that any team in that league can spend on their players’ salaries.

-There are two main types of salary cap –
+There are two main types of salary caps:

 A hard salary cap is a specific amount of money that a club is allowed to spend that cannot be exceeded for any reason at all.